The Aeolian mode belong to the VI chord!

 F Aeolian – Cm shape

-Then up a semitone from where you started:
+Then, move up a semitone from where you started and play:

 Bb Aeolian – Em shape